KhushiAgg/NewsSummarization/README.md

   - Precision (P): 0.1458
   - F1-Score (F): 0.2295

-These ROUGE scores provide an evaluation of the quality of the generated summaries produced by the BART model.
-They assess how well the generated summaries match the reference summaries in terms of recall, precision, and F1-score for different n-gram levels and the longest common subsequence.
-Higher ROUGE scores generally indicate better summarization performance.
-Keep in mind that the specific threshold for good scores can vary based on the specific task and dataset.

-2. The ROUGE scores for the T5 model's summarization are as follows:
+### 2. The ROUGE scores for the T5 model's summarization are as follows:

 - ROUGE-1:
   - Recall (R): 0.4615